Kansolian/University-Projects/README.md

 * `Core Topics Cognitive Science` - Project Paper: “Imitative behaviour of the Mirror Neuron System on Attention.
 The impact of the Genschow et al. (2017) paper on the taxonomy of Attention”.
 * `Core Topics AI` - Project Paper: “The Social Robot: Is the safe way, the right way?”.
 * `Ethics` - Essay Paper: “Asimov’s Three laws of robotic”.
+* `Research skills` - This folder houses the Image Analyses and spatio temporal assignments.
 * `Brain Computer Interfacing` -  Project Paper: "A Multimodal Analyses of a passive Brain Computer Interface for Workload Detection”.
 * `Complex Systems` - Project Paper: ”Forecasting Food Price Indices in the United States: Using Time-Series Forecasting Models Based On Complex System Paradigms”.
 * `Deep Reinforcement Learning` - Simple Walk simulation in python Gymnasium.